 The water will temporarily keep the bugs from getting to you when you sleep.
 Bedbugs will float on water for a short while but die within minutes of being submerged.

 If you truly have an infestation, chances are you’ll come across a few dead bodies of culprits trying to swim after a day or so.
-In addition, you can pour some ammonia around the metal or plastic pipes to discourage the bed bugs for scaling them.
+In addition, you can pour some ammonia around the metal or plastic pipes or spray the bugs to discourage the bed bugs for scaling them.

 This should be enough incentive for you to call a professional pest control service if you want the scourge to be successfully decimated swiftly and permanently.